data-apis/array-api/spec/usage_data.md

 process as pulled in two directions, driven by downstream usage of array libraries toward a larger surface area and driven by array implementers toward a smaller one.
-We are trying to thread a needle between these two stakeholders, trying to find the pieces that are implemented by most of the array libraries and that are used by many applications.
+We are trying to thread a needle between these two stakeholders, trying to find the pieces that are implemented consistently by most of the array libraries, as well as that are used by many applications.
 To do this, we have collected data on:

+- Array API consumers: What functionality is commonly used by downstream libraries (scikit-learn, pandas, etc.)

 - Array API producers: What functionality different array libraries implement (NumPy, Tensorflow, etc.)
-- Array API consumers: What functionality is commonly used by downstream libraries (scikit-learn, pandas, etc.)

-## Methods
+## API Consumers Data

-To collect data on array API producers, we scraped the docs of the many common array libraries to pull out the signatures for their various functions.
 For consumers, we looked at a number of popular downstream data science libraries that used an array library and ran their test suites, recording every call to an array API.
 Using those traces, we have data on how the different APIs are used, including what functions are called and what type of arguments they take.

-## Tooling

 To understand how a downstream consumer calls an API library led us to build a general purpose library for tracing Python API calls.
 Running their test suites